 NYC Health + Hospitals' net pension liability, deferred inflows of resources, deferred outflows of resources and pension expense is calculated by the City of New York's Office of the Actuary (the "Actuary") and includes the information for MetroPlus.
 At June 30, 2023 and 2022, NYC Health + Hospitals reported a liability of \$2.4 billion, each year, for its proportionate share of the NYCERS net pension liability.
 The total pension liability used to calculate the net pension liability was determined by actuarial valuations as of June 30, 2022 and June 30, 2021, and rolled forward to each respective fiscal year.
-NYC Health + Hospitals' actual contributions to NYCERS relative to the total contributions of all participating employers for 2023 and 2022, which was 13.3% and 13.0%, respectively.
+NYC Health + Hospitals' proportion for the net pension liability for each fiscal year was based on NYC Health + Hospitals' actual contributions to NYCERS relative to the total contributions of all participating employers for 2023 and 2022, which was 13.3% and 13.0%, respectively.
 NYC Health + Hospitals made contributions of \$459.1 million and \$472.5 million for 2023 and 2022, respectively.